 Each proposal will be initially classified as acceptable, potentially acceptable, or unacceptable.
 If numerous acceptable and potentially acceptable proposals are submitted, the evaluation committee may rank the proposals and limit the priority list to at least three (3) acceptable or potentially acceptable Offerors who submitted the highest-ranked proposals.
-If there are fewer than three (3) acceptable or potentially acceptable proposals are submitted unacceptable proposals.
+If there are fewer than three (3) acceptable or potentially acceptable proposals, the OHA will not be required to hold discussion with these Offerors who submitted unacceptable proposals.